GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 awardee_duns|	1.
 Must provide a valid DUNS|	1.
 Unique Entity Identifier (duns) is invalid contact	|	1.
 This field is required where applicable	|1.
 Primary Contact is Required desc| 	1.
 This field is required where applicable.|	1.
 Description is required link|	1.
-If a link is with same and url is added to the notice during modification/amendment, then the service throws an error	| 1.
+If a link is with same name and url is added to the notice during modification/amendment, then the service throws an error	| 1.
 Link with the display text {}  already exists email	|1.
 This field is required where applicable <br><br>  2.
 If an invalid email address is provided, then the service throws an error	| 1.
 Primary Contact - Email is required <br><br>  2.
 Primary Contact - Please enter a valid Internet email address.
 Format: username@host.domain links|	1.
 This field is not required but if url & description fields within the links and files are empty, then the service throws an error|	1.
 Links and/or files are not complete files|	1.
 This field is not required but if url & description fields within the links and files are empty, then the service throws an error	|1.
 Links and/or files are not complete